Roger Tuivasa-Sheck

+He previously played for the Warriors as captain and fullback, becoming their first player to win the Dally M Medal in 2018.
+He also played for the Sydney Roosters, with whom he won a premiership in 2013 playing wing.
+He played for the Auckland Blues in Super Rugby as a centre.
+He has represented both the All Blacks and Kiwis at international level.

 Background

 Tuivasa-Sheck was born in Apia, Samoa.
 He attended Otahuhu College in Auckland, where he played both rugby union and rugby league.
 Tuivasa-Sheck represented the New Zealand rugby union schoolboy team and captained Otahuhu College at the New Zealand Rugby League's Secondary Schools tournament in 2011 before being signed by the Sydney Roosters in October of that year.

 Tuivasa-Sheck is the older brother of Johnny Tuivasa-Sheck who played for the Roosters premiership-winning Under 20s & reserve grade sides before joining Roger at the Warriors & turning out for the NZ club's reserve grade side.